Who We Are

 Which philosophies do we adhere to?

-Our educational philosophy and methods are informed by the philosophies of Charlotte Mason, integrated humanities and the classical tradition according to the ages of man taught by John Senior, and The Well-Educated Heart.
+Our educational philosophy and methods are informed by the philosophies of Charlotte Mason, The Integrated Humanities Program, and The Well-Educated Heart.
 We do not profess strict adherence to any one philosophy and process all philosophy through a gospel lens which is Latter-day Saint based.

 What curricula do we use?

-We craft our courses using living books and art media, gathered from the 1000 Good Books list, Libraries of Hope and other CM, classical education, and Christian/Latter-Day Saint sources.
-We also have and draw from a variety of curricula that align with our philosophy that we may use as resources to create a customized experience.
-If we are using a specific curriculum for a specific class, we will specify it in the class description.
+We do not heavily rely on curricula but craft our courses using living books and art media, gathered from the 1000 Good Books list, Libraries of Hope and other CM, classical education, and Christian/Latter-Day Saint sources.
+We put great care into our planning of authentic learning experiences and reserve the right to draw from a variety of curricula that align with our philosophy that we may use as resources to create a customized experience.

-Some curriculum choices we like for the teaching of skills: Words Their Way, Spelling Wisdom, the Reading Simplified approach to teaching reading, The Charlotte Mason Elementary Arithmetic Series, and Making Math Meaningful.
+Some curriculum choices we like for the teaching of skills: The Reading Simplified approach to reading instruction, Peterson Handwriting, Scriptorium Writing, Patterns of Power, Words Their Way, Spelling Wisdom, The Charlotte Mason Elementary Arithmetic Series, and Making Math Meaningful.

 Small classes create greater opportunities for more personalized learning.
 As teachers, we are more attuned to a smaller group of students and have greater opportunities for working with the student in the areas that the student specifically needs.
 For this reason, our classes never exceed 6-8 students.